jacobmoyle/Ultimate-Job-Hunting-Guide/README.md

 I know interviewing can be stressful.
 Try to relax, smile, and enjoy the process.
 This will help employers get a better understanding of who you are and what you bring to the table.

-Last, but not least, always remember to write a follow-up Thank You note by the next day to each person that you met/spoke with.
+Last, but not least, always remember to write a follow-up Thank You note by the next day to each person that you met/spoke with."